misimpso/twitterpi/README.md

 access_token = "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
 access_token_secret = "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
 ```
 You can add multiple accounts to this credentials file.
+When populated, remove `.sample` suffix.

 ## Process
 - For each account: